haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-multi-sites.md

 #### Get your access information
 To get the access information you need to log in to the Magento Admin:

-1. If you haven't done so already, log in to your local environment as, or switch to, the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. If you haven't done so already, log in to your local environment as, or switch to, the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
 2. Change to your {{site.data.var.ee}} base directory.
 3. Log in to your account: